 - Mayor pro tempore

-- Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) Board
+- Chair, Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO) Board

-- Orange County Partnership to End Homelessness Leadership and Executive Teams
+- Member, Orange County Partnership to End Homelessness Leadership and Executive Teams

-- Chapel Hill Public Transit Committee (“Transit Partners Committee”)
+- Member, Chapel Hill Public Transit Committee (“Transit Partners Committee”)

 Before joining the Board of Aldermen, Damon had several years of experience in town and county government.
 He was twice elected chair of the Carrboro Planning Board, making recommendations to the Board of Aldermen on development and land use policy throughout the community.
 He also served on the town’s Greenways Commission.

 Damon previously represented Carrboro as the chair of the Orange County Human Relations Commission, advising the county’s Board of Commissioners on social justice considerations in such wide-ranging issues as fair housing, emergency preparedness and response, civil liberties, employment benefits, and marriage equality.
 He attended the US Department of Housing and Urban Development’s National Fair Housing Training Academy Orientation in Washington, DC, with county staff in 2004, and he represented the commission at the North Carolina LGBT Statewide Leadership Summit in Greensboro in 2005.